plexil-group/plexil_docs/docs/_sources/PLEXILLanguage/PLEXILReferences.rst.txt

 contain library nodes.

-We strongly recommend that the top level node in a Standard |PLEXIL| file be named the same as the file, e.g. file HaltAndCatchFIre.ple should contain the top level node named ``HaltAndCatchFire``.
+We strongly recommend that the top level node in a Standard |PLEXIL| file be named the same as the file, e.g. file HaltAndCatchFire.ple should contain the top level node named ``HaltAndCatchFire``.

 .. _plexilc_the_plexil_translator: